 Saturday Technology Training Sessions

 The meetings take place on the third Saturday of each month with a few exceptions for holidays.
-They are held from 1 p.m. to 4 p.m. in the Adaptive Services Division, DC Public Library, Room 215, Martin Luther King Jr. Memorial Library, 901 G St. N.W.
-Washington, DC 20001.
+They are held from 1 p.m. to 4 p.m. in the Adaptive Services Department, DC Public Library, Room 215, Martin Luther King Jr. Memorial Library, 901 G St. NW Washington, DC 20001.
 We are located between Gallery Place Chinatown and Metro Center on the Red Line.
-There is no public parking at the MLK Library.
+There is no public parking at the Martin Luther King, Jr. Memorial Library.